 What is a Contact Center?

 This difference between contact center vs contact center might seem subtle, but it can have a powerful impact in the modern business world.
-Each generation of customers is becoming more technologically-savvy and inclined to submit questions over the internet.
-It is often considered preferable to write a quick email than to make a phone call and potentially wait on hold for an extended period time.
+Each generation of customers is becoming more technologically savvy and inclined to submit questions over the internet.
+It is often considered preferable to write a quick email than to make a phone call and potentially wait on hold for an extended period of time.
 Instant messages are even faster and can provide the customer with direct answers to their query with the help of a contact center vs a call center.

-Web-based calls are also increasing in popularity bringing up the topic: contact center vs call center?
-Many people use VoIP to send phone calls over the internet as a means of saving money (especially with long distance calls).
+Web-based calls are increasing in popularity bringing up the topic: contact center vs call center?
+Many people use VoIP to send phone calls over the internet as a means of saving money (especially with long-distance calls).
 If a company is not properly set up to accept these types of calls, the customer may choose to contact a different business that does have the capability.

 The multiple means of contact through contact center vs call center also allows for specialization within the customer support team.
 You can have contact center agents who deal primarily with email correspondence and instant messaging, and others who are tasked with answering the phone.
-This can make better use of employees who possess fast typing skills and resolve issues with regional accents.
+Contact center vs call center can make better use of employees who possess fast typing skills and resolve issues with regional accents.